judahpaul16/gpt-home/README.md

-# ChatGPT Home
+# gpt Home
-ChatGPT at home!
+gpt at home!
 Basically a better G**gle Nest Hub made with Raspberry Pi and OpenAI.

 ## Example Reclone script:
 First initialize an environment variable with your OpenAI API Key.